The 10 Best Luggage Brands for College Students and Young Adults (2026)

 Level8 Luminous Textured 2-Piece

 The Level8 Luminous Textured 2-Piece Set has a sleek, modern design that rivals higher-priced luggage.
-But it’s not just the aesthetic that makes this set stand out — for starters, each piece breaks down to less than $200, which is a great price for polycarbonate hard shell luggage.
-There are two separate compartments on the inside for easier organization, plus compression X straps so you can fit a lot inside, even though it’s not expandable.
+But it’s not just the aesthetic that makes this set stand out.
+There are two separate compartments on the inside for easier organization, plus compression X straps so your student can fit a lot inside, even though it’s not expandable.
 The telescoping handles also extend to four different heights and 360-degree spinner wheels make it easier to travel comfortably.

 I like this 2-piece set specifically because you get a carry-on and the largest checked baggage, which has a huge 99-liter capacity.
-And while it’s definitely big, the carry-on nests instead of the larger bag for easier storage in your dorm.
-If you need more pieces, you can opt for a 3-piece set that includes a medium-sized checked bag, too.
+And while it’s definitely big, the carry-on nests inside of the larger bag for easier storage in a dorm.
+If your student needs more pieces, you can opt for a 3-piece set that includes a medium-sized checked bag, too.

 The Specs: